-Interel Maze EM-1 Grid & Control Module Orientation
+Interel Maze EM-3 Grid & Control Module Orientation

+Test Pattern

-How To Take Down The Maze Turn the control module off.
-Carefully disconnect the control module from the cable, loosening the two screws first.
-Turn the maze grid upside down so that the carpet side is facing down.
+How To Take Down The Maze

+Turn the control module off.
+Separate the two control cables by undoing the Velcro bundling tabs.
+Disconnect the control module from the Electric MazeTM grid by first unscrewing the knurled screws on the cable connector bodies, then separating the connectors by gently pulling them straight apart.
+(A slight rocking motion is helpful.)

+Turn the Electric MazeTM grid upside down so that the carpet side is facing down.
 Use the same folding technique that you used to set up the maze.

+Remove the Velcro strip joining the two maze grid sections.
+Then slide one section over the other with all edges aligned.

-Lay the control cable along the north end of the maze.
-Roll up the maze around the control cable.
-Begin by rolling the north edge into a 5-inch diameter roll.
-Continue rolling the grid neatly and tightly.
-Place the rolled grid in its carton.
-How To Take Care Of The Maze Always roll the grid along its long dimension.
+Lay the control cables along the North end of the grid sections.

+Roll the two grid sections around the control cable.
+Begin by rolling the edge to which the cables are attached into no less than a 5-inch diameter roll.

+Place the rolled grids in their carrying case.

+How To Take Care Of The Maze

+Always roll the grid along its long dimension.
 Never roll it along its short dimension.

-Maze Don't roll the maze too tightly.
+Don't roll the maze too tightly.
 If you do that, or if you crease the maze, you may damage the pressure-sensitive switches.

 Store and ship the maze only in its shipping container or carrying case.

 Use the maze only indoors.
 Don't use it in direct sunlight or out of doors.

 Avoid walking on the maze's outer edge (the four-inch-wide border).

 Avoid running or jumping on the maze.
 Participants can wear normal work clothes including high-heeled shoes.

 Use the maze only on smooth floors or low pile carpeting.

 Vacuum the squares of the maze grid periodically.

 Replace the 9-volt battery in the control module if the alarm is noticeably softer and pulses more rapidly, or if maze operation is erratic.
 Carry an extra battery just in case it gives out during your activity.